Italy breaks the record for unbeaten matches with a draw in Switzerland

 With a hat-trick from Gareth Bale, Wales beat Belarus 3-2.

 Belgium scores the move with 13 points.
-The Czech team is in second place with seven points, one point behind Wales in third place, which is two games behind.
+The Czech Republic is in second place with seven points, one point behind Wales, which has played two matches less.